You know the thought isn't you. It keeps coming anyway.

 One of the worst parts about intrusive thoughts is the isolation.
 You can't tell anyone what you're thinking because you're afraid of what they'll think of you.
 So you carry it alone, and the secrecy makes it heavier.

-In our sessions, one of the first things we do is explain the research.
+In our sessions, one of the first things we do is share the research.
 We show people the numbers: 94% of people have these thoughts.
-Your specific thought, the one you've been terrified to say out loud, is probably on the standardized checklist that researchers use.
-You're not unique in a bad way.
-You're having a common human experience that nobody warned you about.
+Your specific thought, the one you've been terrified to say out loud, is probably on the standardized research checklist already.

 If you've been carrying this around and you're tired of it, we can help.
 We offer OCD therapy online across California, and we've worked with many clients who came in with the same fear you probably have right now: that saying the thought out loud would make it real.
 It doesn't.